swcarpentry/DEPRECATED-bc/novice/r/01-starting-with-data.md

 > **Tip:** To learn about a function in R, e.g. `apply`, we can read its help documention by running `help(apply)` or `?apply`.

-`apply` allows us to repeat a function on all of the rows (`MARGIN = 1`) or columns (`2`) of a matrix.
+`apply` allows us to repeat a function on all of the rows (`MARGIN = 1`) or columns (`2`) of a data frame.

-Thus, to obtain the average inflammation of each patient we will need to calculate the mean of all of the rows of the matrix.
+Thus, to obtain the average inflammation of each patient we will need to calculate the mean of all of the rows of the data frame.

 <pre class='in'><code>avg_patient_inflammation <- apply(dat, 1, mean)</code></pre>

-And to obtain the average inflammation of each day we will need to calculate the mean of all of the columns of the matrix.
+And to obtain the average inflammation of each day we will need to calculate the mean of all of the columns of the data frame.

 <pre class='in'><code>avg_day_inflammation <- apply(dat, 2, mean)</code></pre>